 Sterile filters for the reprocessing of medical devicesWhen reprocessing medical devices such as endoscopes, which are used within the human body, high-quality cleaning and disinfection in accordance with DIN EN ISO 15883 are vital.
 Particular attention needs to be given to meeting the specifications for the quality of the water used for final rinsing, to ensure residues from cleaning and disinfectant solutions are removed as completely as possible from the exterior and interior of the endoscope.In their specifications for hygiene in the reprocessing of medical devices, the Commission for Hospital Hygiene and Infection Prevention (KRINKO) at the Robert Koch Institute (RKI) and the German Federal Institute for Drugs and Medical Devices (BfArM) recommend the use of validated processes.
 They also provide details of threshold values for water quality, with the aim to avoid the transmission of microorganisms on reprocessed endoscopes.With our safe sterile filters for use on cleaning guns for rinsing medical devices (e.g. endoscopes), as well as our inline filters serving as a barrier on the inlet pipe of medical devices that use water (e.g. birth pools and cleaning and disinfection devices for endoscopes), we give you support for infection prevention in your medical facility.

 Certified quality managementAs a manufacturer of medical devices, we have a quality management system that is certified in accordance with DIN EN ISO 13485.
-This means i3 Membrane complies with strict requirements regarding the safety and reliability of our products and services, as well as the minimization of risks.
-A complaint rate below 0.02 percent for products confirms that we take great care in the development and manufacture of our products.
+This means i3 Membrane complies with strict requirements regarding the safety and reliability of our products and services, as well as the risk minimization at product design and production.

 In hospitals, withdrawal points for water represent a special interface between technical and hygienic requirements.